Home

 What is the difference between Homeopathy and Naturopathy?

 A naturopath will also give natural medicines, mainly herbs, in stmulating the body to heal.
 Herbal tinctures are ususally preserved in alcohol.
 When you ingest a plant tincture you are taking a physical dose of the medicine.
 Homeopathic medicines are also made from herbs, but also animals and minerals.
 When a homeopathic remedy is made, through a process called Potentization (see below), the original substance is diluted way beyond there being any physical trace left; it is purely an energy medicine.
-In this way a homeopathic medicine acts directly on a person's vital force.
+In this way a homeopathic medicine acts directly on a person's Vital Force.

 Take the example of Chamomille which is commonly known to have relaxant properties.
 When you drink Chamomille tea you are drinking physical tincture which has been infused into hot water from the flowers of the plant.
 When you are given Chamomille tincture by a naturopath you are also taking a physical dose of the tincture (mixed with alcohol).
 The homeopathic remedy is made from the Chamomille plant is by diluting tincture by a factor of 1/100 continuosly.